jawira/blog.jawira.com/_posts/2023-02-27-how-to-embed-images-in-twig.md

 +      base_path: '/app/assets/attachments'
 ```

-Now I need a way to read the image content, this can be easily done in PHP
+Next, I needed a way to read the image content, this can be easily done in PHP
 with `file_get_contents` function, because there is no similar functionality in
 Twig I had to write my own `file_get_contents` Twig filter.
 You can use _make
 bundle_ to create a Twig extension, our custom filter will be located inside.